There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 If you live or own a business on or near to the King Charles III England Coast Path we are here to support you.
 Throughout next year we hope to be working with local communities and businesses to help them get the most out of their proximity to the path.

-We welcome your feedback about events or activities you’d like to see happen, or ideas for how the trail can contribute to your community.
+We welcome your feedback about events, activities you would like to see happen or ideas for how the trail can contribute to your community.
 To get in touch email us at rightsofway@somerset.gov.uk with King Charles III England Coast Path in the subject line.

 Volunteering on the Coast Path